Default S3 method

 Any column not in the recognized set is treated as a domain variable.
 When domain columns are present, optimization runs independently per domain combination (default), or jointly when joint = TRUE.

-Multistage mode (cost provided): uses analytical reduction.
+Multistage mode (stage_cost provided): uses analytical reduction.
 For each candidate sub-stage allocation, the required stage-1 size is the maximum across all indicators.
 The total cost is then minimized (CV mode) or the worst-case CV ratio is minimized (budget mode) using numerical optimization.

 Joint budget allocation (joint = TRUE): when domains and a budget are specified, the default (joint = FALSE) gives each domain the full budget independently.
 With joint = TRUE, a single budget is split optimally across domains using L-BFGS-B optimization of budget fractions, minimizing the worst-case CV ratio across all domains.